fiscal year 2019 report (PDF 452kb)

 Port Everglades is an economic powerhouse for Broward County.
 The cruise and cargo industries provide jobs and inject money into our community.

-Port Everglades generates nearly $34 billion worth of business activity and more than 231,579 jobs statewide, according to a study produced by nationally recognized maritime research company Martin Associates.
+Port Everglades generates more than $32 billion worth of business activity and 219,072 jobs statewide, according to a study produced by nationally recognized maritime research company Martin Associates.

 |PERSONAL INCOME (1,000)|